Neural network module

 Check ANN status

-redis-cli ZRANGE "rn3_default_3_default" 0 -1 WITHSCORES
+redis-cli ZREVRANGE "rn3_default_3_default" 0 -1 WITHSCORES

-Check training vector counts
+Check training progress

 redis-cli SCARD "rn_default_default_a1b2c3d4_1_spam_set"